Buyer’s Guide To Systematic Review Software

 - Discuss where systematic review software fits within the overall review process

-- Provide a checklist of features to help you with the evaluation process
+- Provide a checklist of potential requirements to help you with the evaluation process

 Who should read this guide?

 If you are doing systematic reviews or other structured literature reviews today, you already know that they are the “gold standard” for research in many health and science-related fields.
 You also probably know that, while reviews sound simple on the surface, they are big projects that can consume significant amounts of time and resources.
 Doing reviews well can be a challenge.

 This guide can benefit you if:

 You are struggling with the amount of time it takes to conduct a review

 Time spent organizing and tracking down references, collating screening and data extraction information from spreadsheets, checking for disagreements between reviewers, and creating reports by hand are not good uses of a researcher’s valuable time.
 Fortunately, software has been proven to remove much of this burden.

 You’re concerned about manual errors compromising the quality of your review